siucacm/Resume-Workshop/README.md

 - Link your linkedin and email
 - Try to include projects or work experience
 - Include courses if you dont have projects or experience to talk about
-- BE DIFFERENT!, but not too different, you want to stand out, but not make the recruiter throw it in the trash instantly.
+- BE DIFFERENT!, but not too different, you want to stand out, but not make the recruiter throw it in the trash instantly
+- USE KEYWORDS, so many online applicants will get filtered out for not having the correct key words the company is looking for
 - If it's a company you really want to work for, tailor your resume specificly to them.
 - Dont have experience -> Do cool stuff on your own!
   * You dont have to make something super unique or cool